zhongjie-cai/web-server/README.md

 } else {
 	// succeeded to retrieve an attachment: add your customized logic here if needed }

+// alternatively, use the sugar-function to retrieve attachment like below var retrievedAttachment, success = webserver.GetAttachmentFromSession[anyJSONSerializableStruct](session, myAttachmentName)
 ```

 In some situations, it is good to detach a certain attachment, especially if it is a big object consuming large memory, which can be done as following.